capytaine/capytaine/docs/index.rst

 Capytaine: a Python-based distribution of Nemoh
 ===============================================

-Capytaine is Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.
+Capytaine is a Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.

 It is build around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh_ for the linear potential flow wave theory.